Special Collections and Archives

 Researchers should observe the following procedures to ensure the security and preservation of the collections.
 Please review these rules before beginning work in Special Collections.

-1. The archival collections of the Ernst Mayr Library are open to all users by appointment on Monday, Wednesday and Friday, 9:30-12:30 and 2:00-4:30.
-Contact Robert Young for more information or call 617-495-2475.
+1. The Ernst Mayr Library Special Collections & Archives are open to all users by appointment on Monday, Wednesday and Friday, 9:30-12:30 and 2:00-4:30.
+Contact Robert Young or call 617-495-2475 for more information.

 The Special Collections Request System allows patrons to register and place requests for materials online.
 Upon registering, an individual account is created.
 With that account a patron can: